 Neither cable systems nor DBS operators are required to carry more than a station's primary video programming channel.
 Consequently, the multicast programming streams provided by our Houston television station are not entitled to mandatory carriage pursuant to the digital must-carry rules.
 In 2011, the FCC released a rulemaking seeking comment on a series of proposals to streamline and clarify the rules concerning retransmission consent negotiations.
+This proceeding ended without the adoption of additional rules.
 In a separate proceeding, the FCC has requested comment on whether the definition of MVPD should be expanded to include entities that make available multiple channels of video programming to subscribers through Internet connections.
-Both proceedings are pending, and we cannot predict what impact, if any, they will have on our negotiations with video programming distributors.
+This proceeding remains pending.